 - 2.1 This report provides an update to the committee identifying the work that has been undertaken during the reporting period outlined above.
-Detailed progress against the WSoA's action plan is outlined in Appendix One. - 2.2 The SEND Improvement Board, chaired by the Corporate Director of Children's Services, continues to ensure that we address the areas identified in the written statement of action as well as the wider system change related to our services to SEND children & young people.
-The SEND Improvement Board has a range of key stakeholders who are working to ensure our SEND children and young people make good progress with focussed work around key educational transition phases. - 2.3 The SEND Operational Group chaired by the Assistant Director of Education & Skills meets on a monthly basis and provides regular updates to the SEND Improvement Board which, in turn, reports back to our Brighter Futures Partnership Board and Children's Overview & Scrutiny. - 2.4 As reported in the July update, Ofsted have commenced the SEND reinspection programme and we have received feedback from other LA's who have recently been re-inspected. - 2.5 Over the summer break we have been working on our impact statement which will form part of the suite of documents that we will provide to Ofsted forming part of our evidence base when our re-inspection of SEND services is undertaken.
+Detailed progress against the WSoA's action plan is detailed in Appendix One. - 2.2 The SEND Improvement Board, chaired by the Corporate Director of Children's Services, continues to ensure that we address the areas identified in the written statement of action as well as the wider system change related to our services to SEND children & young people.
+The SEND Improvement Board has a range of key stakeholders who are working to ensure our SEND children and young people make good progress with focussed work around key educational transition phases. - 2.3 The SEND Operational Group chaired by the Assistant Director of Education & Skills meets on a monthly basis and provides regular updates to the SEND Improvement Board which, in turn, reports back to our Brighter Futures Partnership Board and Children's Overview & Scrutiny. - 2.4 As reported in the October update, Ofsted have commenced the SEND reinspection programme and we have received feedback from other LA's who have recently been re-inspected. - 2.5 We have continued to work on the impact statement which will form part of the suite of documents that we will provide to Ofsted forming part of our evidence base when our re-inspection of SEND services takes place. - 2.6 A key area of activity over the reporting period has been around both parents/carers and young people's engagement.
+An example of this relates to the newly published information brochure around the work of the SEND panel.
+Meetings took place in the summer with parents who commented on the panel process and trying to find a way of making it clear and in plain English.
+A new brochure has been produced and the feedback from parents who attended the meeting has been extremely positive.